fbpx

 How to organize your art room in just 8 steps:

-Take note of any broken or missing furniture, clogged sinks, or other classroom areas that might be in need or repair and place maintenance requests as soon as you are able to.
+Take note of any broken or missing furniture, clogged sinks, or other classroom areas that might be in need of repair and place maintenance requests as soon as you are able to.

 Maintenance and repairs often take time, so it’s a good idea to submit them before beginning your classroom organization.
-This is a great time to introduce yourself to the custodial staff.
-They will be so helpful in your journey as an art teacher so developing a relationship with them early is essential.
+This is a great time to reconnect with your the custodial staff.
+They will be so helpful in your journey as an art teacher so maintaining a healthy relationship with them is essential.

 Your 8 Step Plan to Organizing Your Art Room